The Japanese Friend Exchange - Find friends, penpals, language exchange, or even romance

 Q: How do you convert English words to Japanese or Japanese words to English?

 A: You can't.
 Japanese is a completely different language with no similarities to English.
 The grammar, alphabet, vocabulary, etc. is all different.
-Many people think an online translator, like BabelFish, will do the trick.
+Many people think an online translator, like Google Translate, will do the trick.
 Truth is, machine translations such as that make absolutely no sense.
 The only way to "convert" English to Japanese, or visa versa, is to be fluent in both languages and translate between the two (not an easy task) or find someone to do it for you.

 Q: What is my name in Japanese?